 The Future of Missile Defense

-The Future of Missile Defense is a four-day, online seminar course designed to take participants through the complex set of issues that affect missile defense policy and programs.
+The Future of Missile Defense is a three-day, seminar course designed to take participants through the complex set of issues that affect missile defense policy and programs.
 After beginning with the fundamentals of ballistic and cruise missile technology and general proliferation trends, participants explore the evolving roles that active air and missile defenses have played over time and how changing policy decisions inform and shape today’s program of record.

 This real-time, interactive program also considers new approaches to countering missile threats, including a mix of active and passive measures, offense-defense integration, defeating missiles left-to-launch, non-kinetic technologies, and emerging challenges from hypersonic glide vehicles.

 Hosted by the world’s top think tank for defense and national security, participants will benefit from instruction and interaction with a cadre of lecturers from the Center for Strategic and International Studies and guest lecturers with decades of experience working missile defense issues in the Pentagon, Congress, the U.S. military, and industry.

 - AEGIS, THAAD, PAC-3, LRDR, IBCS, Standard Missiles, Patriot, GMD, SBX

 - Missile Strike and Defense: History and Strategy

 CSIS is seeking a professionally diverse cohort of mid-career leaders interested in a vibrant learning experience.
 The selection committee will consider candidates’ professional background and leadership potential, as well as demonstrated interest in the fields of international security, missile defense, or other related areas.